carloskiki/pallas-extras/README.md

 # TODOs

-- Full mux
+## MUX

+- [ ] check for Overflow & Timeouts.
+- [ ] select between receiving msg and erroring in Client Receiver & check for the same logic in Server.

 - Complete ledger implementation
 - Standardize ledger types - Should we use Box<[]> or Cow<[]>? - I think Box<[]> because we need the types to be 'static when sending them to the network or doing async stuff so we don't get a lot of value from Cow.
 Also, data types coming from the network are never leaked into memory.
-- Use newtypes instead of numeric types for the ledger.
+- Use type alias instead of numeric types for the ledger.
 - Implement VRF in RustCrypto

 - [ ] Make sure to apply recommendations from https://corrode.dev/blog/pitfalls-of-safe-rust/